daneofmanythings/chalktone.nvim/CONFIGURATION.md

 - LSP: `:h lsp-highlight`

-The configuration of chalktone works around one simple principle: Once the theme has been defined in the call to `setup()` in [theme.lua](./lua/chalktone/theme.lua), the users options are forcefully merged into the theme before it is passed to be used to set highlight groups through `vim.api.nvim_set_hl()`.
+The configuration of chalktone works around one mechanism: Once the theme has been defined in the call to `setup()` in [theme.lua](./lua/chalktone/theme.lua), the users options are forcefully merged into the setup theme table before it is used to set highlight groups through `vim.api.nvim_set_hl()`.
 If you are unsure about how that function works, I reccommend reading `:h nvim_set_hl` for more details.

-I have somewhat restricted access to the `opts` portion of the `nvim_set_hl` api.
-These are the fields that will be recognized and applied:
+These fields from the `opts` of `nvim_set_hl` are likely the most useful to your styling needs.

 - `fg: color name (ex. 'red') or hex string (ex. '#ff0000')`
 - `bg: color name (ex. 'red') or hex string (ex. '#ff0000')`